agile-ts/documentation/docs/main/StyleGuide.md

 ####  🖥 ExampleApplications
 Currently, no open source application is using this `Style Guide`.
-But I have worked with it in a private repo, and I love it.
+But I personally have worked with it in a private repo, and I love it.

 In this Style-Guide, we have a so-called `core` at the top-level of our `src` folder, besides our UI-Components.
 The `core` is thought to be the brain of our application and should contain all business logic